Xeverous/the_website/website/pages/cpp/tutorials/beginner/03_control_flow/06_loop_control.rst

 :cch:`break` jumps outside of the loop. :cch:`continue` jumps to the end of current iteration (step statement is still executed).

-The example below prints different combinations of numbers but only if they are different.
+The example below prints combinations of numbers but only if they are different.

 .. cch::
     :code_path: 06_loop_control/continue.cpp